Updated April 2026

 Funeral Insurance Cost Guide 2026

-Indicative NZ funeral insurance premium ranges vary significantly by age, cover amount and plan type.
-These are rough guides only.
+Indicative Australian funeral insurance premium ranges vary substantially by age, cover amount and plan type.
+These figures are rough guides only.

 Total Premiums vs Benefit Amount